Webstrates/Webstrates/README.md

 Hence, we can decouple interaction logic and interaction techniques (instruments) from content.
 Instruments are then provided through a browser extension, meaning that users can define their own interaction with content.

+Webstrate provides a webservice where websites are fully concurrently editable and persistent.

 Webstrate server
 ----------------
 Webstrate runs on [node.js](http://nodejs.org/) using [share.js](http://sharejs.org/) for concurrent editing.